MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Purchase-from-Registered-Vendor.md

 ---
 # Purchase from Registered Vendors

+A registered vendor is a person registered with GST authorities.
+For a registered vendor, on the vendor card, update the following fields:
+  - GST Vendor Type as Registered.
+  - GST Registration No.
+  - State Code

+For purchases from registered vendors for services attracting reverse charge, purchasers are required to pay the GST tax, to the Government.
+If exempted goods and services are purchased from registered vendor, then no GST is to be paid to supplier or to the Government.

+Purchase process for registered vendor has been explained in this document.

 ## Create a Purchase Invoice

 1. Choose the ![img](image/search.jpg)icon, enter **Purchase Invoice**, and then choose the related link.
 2. Select **Vendor** on **Purchase Invoice** header, GST vendor type should be **Registered**.
 3. Select **Item Code** for goods, **G/L Account** for Service purchase, **Fixed Asset** for Fixed Asset purchase and **Charge (Item)** for Item Charge on **Purchase Invoice** line.
 GST Group Code, HSN/SAC Code and GST Credit value should be selected as **Availment** if the tax input credit is available or else **Non-Availment** on the Item or G/L Account.
+4. GST Credit option can be changed on invoice line.

-For example, invoice will be issued for INR 10,000 on which 18% GST (9% CGST and 9% SGST/UTGST in case of Intra-State or Intra-Union Territory transaction or 18% IGST in case of Inter-State transaction), will be charged.
+For example, invoice will be issued for INR 10,000 on which 18% GST (9% CGST and 9% SGST/UTGST in case of Intra-State or Intra-Union Territory transaction or 18% IGST in case of Inter-State transaction), has to be charged.

-5. GST Credit option can be changed on invoice line.
-6. GST calculation will appear in the Fact Box, as following:
+- GST calculation will appear in the Fact Box, as following:

     |Component|Amount|
     |----------------------------------|---------------------------------------|